-Advising, Academic Monitoring, Placement, Access to FilesAdvising and referrals may be necessary.
+Advising, Academic Monitoring, Placement, Access to Files Advising

+The College provides a close working relationship between staff and future professionals.
+The College will assist the future professional with academic advising (the future professional just needs to make an appointment), but in regards to personal advising, the school does not offer a licensed counselor on campus and referrals may be necessary.
 If professional advising is needed, the College will make every effort to refer the future professional to the appropriate agencies.
 There is also a community resource posting on the bulletin board.
 The presence of this list does not imply that the providers on the list are in anyway approved or recommended by the school.
 The school has no relationship or responsibility regarding the agencies a student may choose to utilize.
 Additional providers may be located by searching on-line or by consulting the local telephone directory.